Basilisk (D'erlanger album)

 Basilisk is the second album by Japanese rock band D'erlanger, released on March 7, 1990.
 It was their first on a major record label, reached number 5 on the Oricon Albums Chart, and charted for 8 weeks.
-It was also their last album before they disbanded at the end of the year.
-Although they have since reunited and released Lazzaro in 2007.
+It was also their last album before they disbanded at the end of the year, although they have since reunited and released Lazzaro in 2007.

 History

 Kyo recalled being surprised when, after arriving to start recording the album, the producer brought out a computer.
 He had never used one to record before.

 Basilisk was remastered, along with La Vie En Rose, and released on April 21, 1995.
 It, along with the rest of the band's albums, was remastered and released again on April 18, 2007.
-The arrangement for all tracks is credited to D'erlanger, except "Hurt" which is credited to Dahlia, "So..." which is credited to D'erlanger and Jimmy of 44Magnum, and "Bara Iro no Jinsei" which is credited to D'erlanger and Dahlia.
+The arrangement for all tracks is credited to D'erlanger, except "So..." which is credited to D'erlanger and Satoshi "Jimmy" Hirose of 44Magnum, and "Bara Iro no Jinsei" which is credited to D'erlanger and Dahlia.